Which of the following correctly identifies the outermost layer o... | Channels for Pearson+

 1

-Differentiate the other layers: The arachnoid mater is the middle layer, positioned beneath the dura mater, and has a web-like appearance.
-The pia mater is the innermost layer, adhering closely to the surface of the brain and spinal cord.
+Differentiate between the layers: the dermis lies beneath the epidermis and contains connective tissue, blood vessels, and nerve endings, while the hypodermis is primarily composed of fat and connective tissue for insulation and cushioning.

-Eliminate incorrect options: The epidermis is part of the skin and not related to the meninges.
-The pia mater and arachnoid mater are not the outermost layers, as they are located deeper than the dura mater.
+Review diagrams of the integumentary system to identify the epidermis as the outermost layer, typically labeled at the top of the skin structure.

-Conclude that the correct answer is the dura mater, as it is the outermost layer of the cranial meninges.
+Confirm that the correct answer to the question is 'Epidermis,' as it is the outermost layer of the skin in the integumentary system.

 Watch next